mstranne/py_matplotlib_helper/README.md

 ![](imgs/pose_plot.png)

 ## plot image (plane) in 3D
-Helper function to plot an image in 3D satter plot.
+Helper function to plot an image in 3D scatter plot with matplotlib.
 This can be used to visualize some images taken with given pose.
 Watch out, since surface_plot is used each pixel needs own face in surface, which makes it very ineffective for large images.
 If you got a better solution please add, I did not find anything better in matplotlib.

 find it in [3D_pose_plot](src/3D_pose_plot.py)